rajabia/rajabia2.github.io/README.md

 ### Bio

-I am a Ph.D.
-Candidate in Computer Science and a Graduate Research Assistant at Oregon State University (OSU), working on Image Privacy and intersection of Machine Learning and Cybersecurity under supervision of [Prof. Rakesh B. Bobba](https://eecs.oregonstate.edu/people/bobba-rakesh).
-I  am collabrating with  [Prof. Wuchi Feng](https://web.cecs.pdx.edu/~wuchi/) and [Prof. Charles Wright](https://web.cecs.pdx.edu/~cvwright/) at Portland State University on my image privacy project.
-In this project we are exploring  the practical adversarial perturbations for image privacy in image sharing platforms.
+I am a postdoctoral scholar at University of Washington.
+I recieved my Ph.D. degree in Computer Science from Oregon State University (OSU) under supervision of [Prof. Rakesh B. Bobba](https://eecs.oregonstate.edu/people/bobba-rakesh).
+My Ph.D. project focused on Image Privacy and intersection of Machine Learning and Cybersecurity.
+I collaborated on some fun and exciting projects with  with  [Prof. Wuchi Feng](https://web.cecs.pdx.edu/~wuchi/) and [Prof. Charles Wright](https://web.cecs.pdx.edu/~cvwright/) at Portland State University on my image privacy project.
+In this project we  exploed  the practical adversarial perturbations for image privacy in image sharing platforms.
 I also worked with
  [Mahdieh Abbasi](http://mahdane.github.io), Ph.D. student of Univertie' Laval in Quebec, on our dependable and secure deep neural networks project in which we tended to detect and reject adversarial and out-distribution examples.
-I worked as gradurate research assistant at [Digital Media Lab](http://dml.ce.sharif.edu/dmlsite/?q=people)  on some fun and exciting projects on complex networks analysis methods and graph theories.
+I worked as gradurate research assistant at [Digital Media Lab](http://dml.ce.sharif.edu/dmlsite/?q=people) and conducted research on complex networks analysis methods and graph theories.
 I received my Master's and Bachelor's degrees in Computer Engineeing and Computer Science at Sharif University of Technology.
 In general, my research areas of intrerest are:

 * **Machine Learning & Deep Learning**
 * **Data Science & Statistical Analysis**